 According to her telemetry ESET, attacks based on EternalBlue exploit have reached historically high levels, with users being bombarded with hundreds of thousands of attacks each day.

-Have passed two years since the EternalBlue exploit opened the door to one of the most brutal cyberattacks in history known as WannaCryptor (or WannaCry).
+It has been two years since the exploit EternalBlue opened the door to one of the most violent cyber attacks in history, known as WannaCryptor (or WannaCry).

 Although Microsoft had released a patch, and even before the launch of WannaCryptor 2017, there are still vulnerable systems around the world today, possibly due to inadequate security practices and patch updates.

-According to ESET researchers, this exploit and all cyber attacks emphasize the importance of timely patching.
-In addition, they emphasize the need for a reliable and multilevel security solution that can do much more than just stop transport of the malevolent benefic loady, such as to protect against the underlying mechanism.
+According to ESET researchers, this exploit and all cyber attacks highlight the importance of early patching.
+In addition, they underline the need for a reliable and multi-level security solution that can do much more than simply disrupt the transfer of malicious payload, for example to protect against the underlying mechanism.

 ______________________